radioqueues/radioqueues/README.md

 ## TODO: Features

+- when a new queue is created, update the queue timestamp?
+- when a new queue is enqueue, update the queue timestamp (works on scheduling, but not on enqueue next)

 - shorten a subset-sum queue, if it is followed by unscheduled queues or if a scheduled queue is added inside its timeframe